 Resurrection Lutheran Church COVID-19 Mitigation Plan

-- Resurrection Lutheran Church, Juneau, Alaska (RLC) has adopted this COVID-19 mitigation policy (“Policy”) in compliance a with the City and Borough of Juneau COVID-19 Risk Metrics & Mitigation Strategies last updated March 25, 2021.
+- Resurrection Lutheran Church, Juneau, Alaska (RLC) has adopted this COVID-19 mitigation policy (“Plan”) in compliance a with the City and Borough of Juneau COVID-19 Risk Metrics & Mitigation Strategies last updated March 8, 2022.

 - RLC is committed to providing a safe and healthy environment for staff, congregation members, volunteers and the public.
-To ensure that, we have developed the Policy in response to the COVID-19 pandemic, staff, congregation members and volunteers are all responsible for implementing this plan.
-Our goal is to mitigate the potential for transmission of COVID-19 in our church; and this requires full cooperation among staff, congregation members, our volunteers and the public.
+To ensure that, we have developed the Plan in response to the COVID-19 pandemic our goal is to mitigate the potential for transmission of COVID-19 in our church; and this requires full cooperation among staff, congregation members, our volunteers and the public.
 Only through this cooperative effort can we establish and maintain a safe and healthy environment for everyone.

-- RLC expects staff, congregation members, volunteers and the public to follow this Policy.
-Staff and congregation members are responsible for implementing and complying with all aspects of this Policy.
-RLC staff have the full support of the congregation council in enforcing the provisions of this Policy.
-Our staff, congregation members and volunteers are cherished gifts we use in service to Christ.
-We are serious keeping everyone safe and healthy.
-Everyone’s participation is essential in developing and implementing a successful COVID-19 policy.
-Our Policy follows Centers for Disease Control and Prevention (CDC), the City and Borough of Juneau COVID-19 Risk Metrics & Mitigation Strategies last updated March 25, 2021.
+- RLC expects staff, congregation members, volunteers and the public to follow this Plan.
+Staff and congregation members are responsible for implementing and complying with all aspects of this Plan.
+RLC staff have the full support of the congregation council in enforcing the provisions of this Plan.
+Our staff, congregation members and volunteers are cherished gifts committed to service to Christ.
+Our Plan follows Centers for Disease Control and Prevention (CDC), the City and Borough of Juneau COVID-19 Risk Metrics & Mitigation Strategies last updated March 8, 2022.

 Individuals Exhibiting Signs and Symptoms of COVID-19